 What Is Data Decay?

 Data decay happens when once-relevant data becomes unusable by the company due to aging, a hardware failure, or simply getting lost.
-But what do we mean by this term, and how exactly does data decay?
+But what do we mean by this term, and how does data decay?

 The data businesses collect includes emails, addresses, phone numbers, business locations, and other relevant contact information.
 This data can decay by becoming irrelevant and, in turn, impact sales performance.